-Deep violet flowers with a darker centre and complimentary gold stamens.
-Verbascum make great garden showpieces as the upright stems provide fantastic architectural interest.
-They are also really easy to care for, will survive poor soils, and you can even get two blooms in a season!
-You can even pick Verbascum flowers for indoor display.
+Verbascum make fine garden showpieces, their glorious, upright stems provide fantastic architectural interest over an extended period through summer.
+They are easy to care for, will survive poor soils, and can even bloom twice in a season!

 Plant your Verbascum in a full sun to part shade position.
-They thrive in any well drained, soils, even alkaline conditions, but in poorly drained soils the plants tend to rot.
+They thrive in any well drained, soils, even in alkaline conditions, but in poorly drained boggy soils the plants tend to rot.
 It is best to choose an area out of harsh winds, or you will have to be prepared to stake.
 Water in, then you will only have to bother if rainfall is low, they become quite dry tolerant once they are established.

 Verbascums are commonly known as Mullein.
 These are evergreen perennials, the foliage disappearing only briefly in the coldest of climates.
 The seeds are viable and should be allowed to fall to produce plants into the future or collected for sowing or sharing.

 Supplied as: Pots